-Overcoming those challenges
+Overcoming challenges

 You have a responsibility to oversee the ongoing management of gifts and benefits, the effectiveness of internal controls, current and emerging risks, and the implementation of strategies to minimise identified risks.
-As a manager you also have a responsibility to act when you know, or suspect, that employee behaviours may represent a risk to the efficient and effective management of your Health Service or be a breach of legislation or other mandatory policies.
+You also have a responsibility to act when you know, or suspect, that employee behaviours may represent a risk to the efficient and effective management of your Health Service or be a breach of legislation or other mandatory policies.
 The CCC recommends that you:

 - a.
 Identify corruption risks relating to employees receiving gifts or benefits. - b.
 Develop policy and procedures on managing gifts and benefits to address the identified risks. - c.
 Communicate policy and procedures, including clearly stating your agency's expectations that employee behaviours meet not only the requirements set out in policies, but also those in the code of conduct. - d.
 Ensure written records of declarations are made regarding an employee's gift or benefit and that managers who consider these declarations record their decisions, and the reasons for their decisions, on the declaration form.
-These forms are to be filed as a record under the Public Records Act 2002.
+These forms are to be filed as a record under the Public Records Act 2023. - e.
+Ensure declared gifts and benefits are recorded on the Gifts and Benefits Register and published on the Health Service's website consistent with the principles in the Right to Information Act 2009. - f.
+Review corruption risks at least once every two years,3 and develop further prevention strategies where required.